Our Team

 • Uses the best evidence available to support patient and/ or family education to promote self-management for optimal health for patients diagnosed with epilepsy.

-Krista Doyle is a registered nurse who worked in the Epilepsy Monitoring Unit (EMU) at London Health Sciences Centre for 27 years before assuming the new role of Epilepsy Navigator in November 2015.
+Sara Hammoud is a registered nurse who has been serving in the role of Epilepsy Navigator since September 2022.
 She receives all new referrals for admission to the EMU.
 She will contact you by phone, provide you with information, answer questions and work with you to coordinate a time for admission within the limits of the fluctuating waitlist.
 She will also contact you about two weeks after discharge to discuss any concerns you may have related to your stay.
 You should receive her card with the contact number on discharge and you can call her with issues or questions before your first follow-up appointment.

 Epileptologists and Neurosurgeons